Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 By completing this article, you will learn how to create a DAO contract on the Fuel blockchain.
 You will also gain knowledge about the following concepts:

 1. Writing a smart contract using the sway language.
-2. Understanding how to use low level code fundamentals in sway asm, call etc.
+2. Understanding how to use low-level code fundamentals in sway `asm`, `call`, etc.
 3. Wallet configuration
 4. How to compile and deploy to the Fuel blockchain (testnet).